mrbinky3000/responsive_carousel/README.md

 NOT IMPLEMENTED YET:  It will be a function that returns an integer representing the number of unitWidths to slide during a slide show or when arrows are pressed.

 ####onShift  (function)
 A callback function that is triggered after the carousel is moved to the left or right any amount of unitWidths.
 Arguments passed to this function by responsiveCarousel are: i (the number of the current left-most visible slide starting from 0).
 Could for triggering other events on the page. based on the current left-most visible slide.
 [See example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html) to see this in use.
+Note for IE8:  If you use custom web fonts (glyphs) in any of the slides, or for signposts (signposts = those dots in the slideshow example) then don't use [data-icon]:before to insert the glyphs.
+It will cause onShift to seem like it's miss-firing.

 ## Methods